vsowjanyarani/doc/README.md

  kibana takes the log data from elasticsearch and visualized in kibana web UI.
  #### Kibana Installation:

- Refer the following link for installation on ubuntu server - server2
+ Refer the following link for installation on ubuntu server - ek-server

     https://phoenixnap.com/kb/how-to-install-elk-stack-on-ubuntu